-Years later, Blofeld, played by Christoph Waltz in Spectre, he reappears as the leader of the secretive terrorist organization SPECTRE.
+Years later, Blofeld, played by Christoph Waltz in Spectre movie, he reappears as the leader of the secretive terrorist organization SPECTRE.
 He claims responsibility for the actions of notorious criminals such as Le Chiffre, Dominic Greene, and Raoul Silva, as well as the deaths of Vesper Lynd and former SIS head Olivia Mansfield, M.

 By video, M posthumously dispatches James Bond to assassinate one of their operatives, Marco Sciarra to draw its members out of hiding.
 As predicted, Blofeld attends Sciarra’s funeral in Rome and later chaired a rare meeting.

 Bond discreetly infiltrates the meeting, but Blofeld perceives his presence and sends men to detain him.
 During the chaos, Blofeld escapes to his Saharan Crater Facility.

 Blofeld isn’t surprised when James Bond and Madeleine Swann discovers the location of his base.
 After giving them a tour of his Data-Collection Facility, Blofeld attempts to psychologically intimidate the pair, demonstrating his organization’s vast reach and taunting Bond with intimate knowledge of his past failures.

 He straps Bond to a Neurosurgical Chair to be tortured, intending to damage his brain and eventually render him blind.
 However, Bond is saved by Swann, who throws an explosive wristwatch at Blofeld’s control console, causing a massive explosion.